Regulations for the 14th Klaudia Taev Competition (2025)

 ** Special scholarships or valuable gifts will be given for the best interpretation of the Estonian Song and Schubert’s “Ave Maria”.

-4. SEMI-FINAL ROUND (artistic skills)
+4. SEMI-FINAL ROUND (artistic and acting skills)

-• one operatic aria, written in any period, including extensive recitative (preferably an operatic solo scene), which is not shorter than 5 minutes.
+- one operatic aria, written in any period, including extensive recitative (preferably an operatic solo scene), which is not shorter than 5 minutes.

 These works may not be among the works designated for the second and final rounds.